ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

      0.250 0.500 0.750 30
      0.500 0.500 0.500 0
     ```
-        1. `asr` to again tell it to try to force the acoustic modes at gamma to go to zero.
+        1. `asr` tells the code to enforce the acoustic sum rule.
-        2. `flfrc` to  give it the name of the file with the real space force constants from the `q2r.x` calculation.
+        2. `flfrc` to  give it the name of the file with the real-space force constants from the `q2r.x` calculation.
-        3. `flfrq` to give it the name of the output file to store its calculated frequencies.
+        3. `flfrq` to give it the name of the output file to store the calculated frequencies.
-        4. `dos=.false.` to tell it we're not calculating a density of states
+        4. `dos=.false.` tells the code we're not calculating the density of states
-        5. `q_in_band_form=.true.` to tell it we want to calculate bands between high-symmetry points.
+        5. `q_in_band_form=.true.` tells the code we want to calculate bands between high-symmetry points.
-        6. The number of high-symmetry points which marks the high-symmetry path for calculating the phonon band structure.
+        6. The number of high-symmetry points on the path.
         7. The list of high-symmetry points with the number of points to calculate along each line, in the same way as we did for the electronic band structure.

     - Run `matdyn.x < 04_CD_matdyn-bands.in > matdyn.out`.
-Again this is very fast.
+Again, this is very fast.
-    - There's very little actual output from the code itself, but it will generate the files `CD-bands.freq` and `CD-zands.freq.gp`.
-Both of which contain sthe frequencies along the lines we requested.
+    - The code generates the output files `CD-bands.freq` and `CD-zands.freq.gp`.
+Both of which contain the frequencies along the path we requested.

 ### Step 5: plotting the phonon band structure
-Finally, we want to generate a plot of these frequencies.
-We could do that directly with the previous output: `CD-bands.freq.gp` is a multicolumn space separated list of the frequencies in cm-1.
+Finally, we want to generate a graph of these frequencies.
+For this, we will use the output file `CD-bands.freq.gp` which contains frequencies in units of cm-1.

 !!! example "Task 5 - plotting the phonon band structure"
-    Once you've done this, a Python script `PHONON_BAND.py` has been provided for generating the phonon band structure.
+    A python script `PHONON_BAND.py` has been provided for generating the phonon band structure.
 If you are interested in how the plotting is done, you can read the script.

     ??? success "What does the phonon band structure look like?"